michalhercik/RecSIS/docs/dev-guide.md

 We would also like to give you an high level overview of how the ELT process works.
 We decided to implement it using Go and SQL.
-The entire process is simple and we didn't feel the need to use any sofisticated tools.
+The entire process is simple and we didn't feel the need to use any sophisticated tools.
 Most of the logic is implemented in SQL.
 Go serves mainly as orchestrator of the process.
 Therefore the source code or at least the main file serves as a high level overview of the process.
 We decided to KISS (Keep It Simple, Stupid) and